Advait-Sen/Encryption-Program/Readme.md

 ### Java version
 I made the Java version a Gradle project, as I am rather familiar with them from other work I've done.
 I made the Encoder.java class be the main interface for anything which encodes in this project, because I found it more logical to do so.
-I also have one big Utils.java file in my `utils` package, which is due for a change (hence the todo at the top of the file).
+I also have one big Utils.java file in my `utils` package, which I will keep that way due to the other files in there which are more so experimental datastructures, which I am using to teach myself Computer Science (like the LinkedList, or the DoubleWayMapping, which is an invention of my own).

 #### Contributing
 Import the Gradle project into your IDE, and that's about it.
-Make sure you have Java 12, as that is the JDK for this project.
+Make sure you have the appropriate JDK installed